Perak Tong Cave Temple

 2. Examine The Many Buddhist Statues And Paintings

-When you enter the temple, the first thing to catch your eye will be the 40-feet tall gold Buddha statue with guardian deities at both sides.
+When we entered the temple, the first thing that caught our eye was 40-feet tall gold Buddha statue with guardian deities at both sides.

 Main Hall Of Perak Cave Temple